If things aren’t working as expected with the Microsoft Office 2007 Ribbon, help is here!

 - What language is the Microsoft Office 2007 ribbon written in?

 The programming language used to create and customize the ribbon is called RibbonX, an XML-based programming language.
-Programming is outside the scope of this website, but you can find books in the Word Tips store to help you learn Microsoft Office RibbonX.
+Programming is outside the scope of this website, but you can find books to help you learn how, such as RibbonX: Customizing the Office 2007 Ribbon. (affiliate link)

 - How can I make Word show the button names when I point to them?